Introduction to Malbolge

 all 1s in these position.

-You can set a memory location to a known value as follows: First
+You can set a memory location to a known value as follows:

-set the A register and memory to the same value).
-After resetting the D
+instruction will set the A register and memory to the same value).

-register, then OPing with itself, a location will contain only 0s and
+After resetting the D register, then OPing with itself, a location

-1s.
-Then if you OP with an A of 0, you'll get all ones.
-If
+will contain only 0s and 1s.
+Then if you OP with an A of 0,

-you OP with an A of all 1s, you'll set A and memory to 0.
+you'll set A and memory to 0.

 Loads and Stores: